lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 initially tried to use Crystal's builtin buffered reader, but again I got C-like performance immediately after I started to manage buffers by myself.

 Crystal resembles Ruby a lot.
-It has a very similar syntax, including a class/module system familiar to modern programmers.
+It has very similar syntax, including a class/[mixin][mixin] system familiar to modern programmers.
 Some elementary tutorials on Ruby are even applicable to Crystal.
 I think building on top of successful languages is the right way to design a new language.
-Julia on the other hand feels radically different.
+Julia on the other hand feels different from most mainstream languages like C++ and Python.
 Some of its key features haven't stood the test of time and may become frequent sources of bugs and performance traps.

 To implement fast programs, we need to care about reference vs value.
 Crystal is no different.
 The good thing about Crystal is that reference and value are